-HIPAA is the Health Insurance Portability and Accountability Act and is relatively new compared to PCI DSS or the Payment Card Industry Data Security Standard, which is an older standard and has been refined with details of how it is to be implemented.
-HIPAA is broader, with less details, leaving many of the implementation details to be worked out by the provider.
+HIPAA is the Health Insurance Portability and Accountability Act and is relatively new compared to PCI DSS or the Payment Card Industry Data Security Standard, which is an older standard that has been refined in its implementation.
+HIPAA is broader, with fewer details, leaving many of the implementation details to be worked out by the provider.

-– In practice, if your company has fully implemented either PCI DSS or HIPAA, then there are a lot of overlap in the security measures followed by both regulations.
-If your company requires both HIPAA and PCI DSS because it stores both PHI and credit card data for it’s patients, then understanding the differences between the two is important.
-It would be less work to outline the differences between the two and implement the security measures that are missing rather than attempting to compile the similarities.
+In practice, if your company has fully implemented either PCI DSS or HIPAA, then there is a lot of overlap in the security measures followed by both regulations.
+If your company requires both HIPAA and PCI DSS because it stores both PHI and credit card data for its patients, then understanding the differences between the two is important.

-– Failure to comply with these regulations can result in a security breach, thus compliance should always be an integral part of an organization’s key focus.
-As a result, due to the fines imposed by PCI DSS, credit card privileges could be revoked along with the possibility of a company’s reputation being diminished.
+For PCI DSS, fines could be imposed and credit card privileges revoked along with the possibility of a company’s reputation being diminished.
 On the side of HIPAA, consequences are more strict and deal with both civil and criminal natures, in addition to monetary penalties.

-It would be a lengthy project to outline the differences between the two standards.
-In a future blog, we will tackle discovering the major differences between the two, both from a compliance point of view and from a legal point of view.
+It would be a lengthy project to outline all the distinctions between the two standards, but these are a few of the primary differences.
+Depending on your need, it’s important to know how each applies from a compliance point of view and from a legal point of view.

 To learn more about our HIPAA Compliant Solutions, click here.